 In his work with leaders, our guest continually hears that leaders can struggle to have the impact they want when operating under pressure, and they find themselves running on automatic without the time to think about how they are being as leaders.
 So his book is about those moments it’s about what leaders bring to those moments when they act the way they do, why they act the way they do and how they can take more control of the impact they have on others, why this book on a podcast about neuroscience and learning and the future of work you may wonder well the topics will cover today will absolutely fascinate you our guest speaks to not only how we show up as leaders but also how learning, teaching and nurturing in our younger years can impact us later in life.

-[00:01:09] Intro: His work reveals the hidden ways our past experiences influence our behaviors, relationships and confidence at work and his work offers a practical guide to change this narrative to cope with the stress and complexities of the modern workplace.
+[00:01:09] Intro: His work reveals the hidden ways our past experiences influence our behaviours, relationships and confidence at work and his work offers a practical guide to change this narrative to cope with the stress and complexities of the modern workplace.
 Can being a good kid make you a bad boss.

 [00:01:31] Intro: Whether your teachers taught you to hate criticism later in life, why playground conflict can make us reluctant or rebellious as leaders, , how our stress response stems from our childhood.
-How to rewrite our leadership code at work it is a great pleasure to welcome professor at the IMD business school in switzerland and author of his fourth in a trilogy rewriting your leadership code Shlomo Ben Hur, Welcome to inside learning
+How to rewrite our leadership code at work it is a great pleasure to welcome professor at the IMD Business School in Switzerland and author of his fourth in a trilogy rewriting your leadership code Shlomo Ben Hur, Welcome to inside learning

 [00:02:03] Shlomo Ben-Hur: Thank you.
 Aidan.
 It’s a pleasure to be talking to you today.